A PRAYING LIFE

 Here are some practical suggestions about how to build a greater awareness of God’s presence by seeing daily routines and experiences as opportunities for encountering God and speaking with God.

-- If you are weary and unfocused, start by simply acknowledging that to God (he knows it already!) and praying about that.
+If you are weary and unfocused, start with praying about that.

 + “Establish the work of our hands…” (Psalm 90:17)

 + Brother Lawrence once summarized his prayer before each to daily task this way: “O my GOD, since you are with me, and I must now, in obedience to your commands, apply my mind to these outward things, I ask you to give me the grace to continue in your presence; and to this end, prosper my work with your help, receive all my work, and possess all my affections.”